-- Understand the various behaviours demonstrated by children deprived of liberty, including the effects of the traumatic situations that led to or stem from their deprivation of liberty - Have a thorough understanding of the factors that put children at risk with being in conflict with the law, re-offending and the various opportunities for rehabilitation and reintegration - Understand the short, medium and long-term risks involved with depriving children of liberty and the related consequences on their health and development - knowledgeable on gender-specific issues is necessary in order to provide adequate support - a.
-Be familiar with applicable procedures, databases, documentation, referral mechanisms, protocols and tools and the measures for adapting them to interventions with children deprived of liberty - b.
-Know how to report and address potential, suspected or actual cases of violence, abuse, neglect or exploitation - c.
-Be familiar with the signs of harassment. violence and discrimination against children, including gender-specific considerations - d.
+- a.
+Be familiar with applicable procedures, databases, documentation, referral mechanisms, protocols and tools and the measures for adapting them to - b.
+Know how to report and address potential, suspected or actual cases of violence, abuse, neglect or exploitation

+- c.
+Be familiar with the signs of harassment, violence and discrimination against children, including gender-specific considerations - d.
 Be familiar with safety and security assessment procedures - e.
 Know what measures should be taken in suspected cases of violence and how to help children navigate the process - f.
-Be familiar with the mechanisms, tools and procedures related to children in emergency situations, pandemics and humanitarian crises
+Be familiar with the mechanisms, tools and procedures related to children in emergency situations, pandemics and humanitarian crises a.

-- a.
-Understand the codes of of meaningful and respectformal and informal actors conduct applicable to the ful child participation at all within the child protection different types of workers stages of their deprivation system that play a role in who interact with childof liberty the trajectory of each child, ren deprived of liberty for as well as their mandates, various reasons roles and responsibilities b.
-Be familiar with professiogies for reintegration and rehabilitation, including b.
-Be familiar with your own nal conduct obligations preparation and follow-up organisation's multidiscipliand responsibilities nary approach, operating c.
-Understand the issues surprocedures and tools, inand educational activities rounding identity proteccluding the mechanisms for that are suitable for childtion and stigmatisation making referrals, commuren deprived of liberty - a.
 Understand the importance a.
+Be familiar with the various of meaningful and respectful child participation at all stages of their deprivation of liberty knowledgeable on gender-specific issues is necessary in order to provide adequate support situations that led to or stem from their deprivation of liberty the various opportunities for rehabilitation and reintegration quences on their health and development

-Be familiar with the various b.
-Be familiar with the stratec.
-Know social development - nicating information and - d.
-Understand what is a life project, including its various components, and why having one is important for children deprived of liberty - e.
-Have a solid understanding of the importance of maintaining family and social ties, particularly to make the child feel secure and prepared to return to their home environment - f.
+- b.
+Be familiar with the strategies for reintegration and rehabilitation, including preparation and follow-up - and educational activities that are suitable for children deprived of liberty - project, including its va- - of the importance of maintaining family and social ties, particularly to make the child feel secure and prepared to return to their home environment - f.
 Know which external services and partners can assist with child rehabilitation and reintegration

-Collaborating with all formal and informal actors to ensure that interventions are effectively coordinated (including institutional workers, family nembers and community representatives c.
-Be familiar with and proficient in using the mechanisms for collaborating with the various external actors involved in the child protection system, including the type of collaboration required based on the child's profile (at-risk, in contact with the law, migrant, associated with an armed group or armed force, etc.)

-Being familiar with and adhering to the code of conduct applicable to personnel working with children deprived of liberty coordinating efforts
+- formal and informal actors within the child protection system that play a role in the trajectory of each child, as well as their mandates, roles and responsibilities - c.
+Know social development

+· Understand the various behaviours demonstrated by children deprived of liberty, including the effects of the traumatic

+· Understand the short, medium and long-term risks involved with depriving children of liberty and the related conse-